siricsajja-dotcom/LLM-Agent-Evaluation-Harness/README.md

-# LLM Agent Robustness Harness
+# LLM Agent Robustness Harness - December 2025 (Pushed from VS Code)

 A red-teaming / robustness evaluation harness for LLM agents.
 It doesn't ask "did the agent get the right answer" — it asks "where does this